 We are always looking for ways to adapt how we engage to meet the needs of our stakeholders and to make sure everyone has an opportunity to share their insights with us.
 Throughout September, we ran a Call for Evidence as a start to our work for FES 2019.
 We wanted to provide ample opportunity for our growing stakeholder base to engage with us and to help us develop next year’s scenarios.
 In this Call for Evidence we explored a range of energy demand and supply issues and invited comments on these.
 You can see a summary of the responses and questions below.
 Please note that the views, thoughts, and opinions expressed in the responses belong to those that completed the Call for Evidence and do not necessarily reflect those of National Grid.
 We will take all the comments into account when developing FES 2019.

-In total, we received over 100 responses to the Call for Evidence
+In total, we received 70 responses to the Call for Evidence

 An initial summary of the responses to the Call for Evidence can be found here